Ajatt-Tools/dictpopup/README.md

 # dictpopup

-This is a lightweight program for Linux showing a popup with the translation of the selected (japanese) text with support for creating anki cards.
+This is a lightweight program for Linux showing a popup with the translation of the selected (japanese) text with support for creating Anki cards.
 It uses [sdcv](https://github.com/Dushistov/sdcv) for the dictionary lookup and gtk3 for displaying the popup.
 Hence the look will depend on your gtk3 theme settings.